lgeorgieff/translate/README.md

    1. # the need for defining a temporary directory is given since some language files are pretty huge (> 2.0 GB) and tmpfs is not big enough
    1. # if your database user and database name is not translate you can use the -p option for specifying different values
    1. # it will take a while to populate the databse with all language files

+# Configuration
+The trlt client uses a configuration file.
+Thus you need to copy the file <translate root folder>/src/client/configuration.json to /home/<user home>/.trlt/configuration.json.

+This file contains a json string with some default values, such as the service address and some options.
+You can modify it to set some individual values and change the default behavior of the frontend.